decoupca/pysolarwinds/README.md

-# pysolarwinds
+# solarwinds

-A more ergonomic wrapper for OrionSDK
+An ergonomic wrapper for OrionSDK